 The sanitary sewer mains can either be located in the public right-of-way (the streets roads) or on private property in dedicated sanitary sewer easements, typically along property lines.

 What is a sanitary sewer easement and how do I know if one exists in my yard?

 Easements are dedicated portions of private property dedicated for public use.
 In the case of sanitary sewer, the easement is where the sanitary sewer main is located on the property and it gives the City the right to access the property, which is required in the Sewer Collection System Operating Permit, to inspect and maintain the main.
 They are developed at the time the utility is constructed or when a piece of property is subdivided for use.
 They are often shown on property surveys and descriptions of land such as a deed.

 Why must the City maintain these sanitary sewer mains in my yard?

 The City is required by state and federal law to prevent sanitary sewer overflows and in order to do so we must routinely inspect and clear the seer mains owned by the City.
 The City works hard to maintain and clean its 2300 miles of sewer each year, about 930 miles of which run through sanitary sewer easements on private property.

-Why must the City cut trees and plants from the easement?
+Why must the City cut trees and plants away from the easement?

-Will new trees and plants be planted by the City?
+Will new plants and trees be replanted by the City?

 The City is not required to replace this vegetation and it hinders future access to the easement.
 Upon clearing the easement the damaged areas will be re-graded and spread with mulch or sewn with grass seed.
 The easement will then be maintained as necessary to allow for continued access.

-Why do we need to cut these trees if there is no emergency?
+Why do these trees need to be cut down if there is no emergency?